 - equipment not used directly in the response to a fire or emergency situation

-If you receive funding from the Emergency Services Provider Fund, you need to submit a financial log within 30 days of completing the project.
+If you receive funding from the Emergency Services Provider Fund, you need to submit a Statement of Expenditures within 60 days of completing the project.

 Accessing the funding

 For approved grants of up to $4,999, the Emergency Services Provider Fund provides up to 100% of the funding at the start of the project.
 For approved grants from $5,000 to $20,000, the fund provides up to 70% of the funding at the start of the project and the remaining funding when you complete the project.

 You can apply for funding if you’re a: